Cartridges by Kuzma

 One look at the machined bodies of these cartridges tells you all you need to know about Kuzma’s near-fanatical attention to resonance control at its source.
 Of course, this is only part of the sonic equation, but a very important one.

-Kuzma tonearms excel at draining cartridge energy, and it should come as no surprise that their cartridge bodies are designed with maximizing energy transfer as well.
+Kuzma tonearms excel at draining cartridge energy, and it should come as no surprise that their cartridge bodies are designed to maximize energy transfer as well.